cyrustang147/Why-K-fold-CV-fails-in-financial-ML/demo_results.md

 ## Synthetic Data

-We generate an array of 10000 returns based on an AR(2) process whose parameters switch between (0.5, 0.5), (-0.5, 0.5), (0.5, -0.5), and (-0.5, -0.5).
+We generate an array of 10000 returns based on an AR(2) process whose parameters randomly switch between (0.5, 0.5), (-0.5, 0.5), (0.5, -0.5), and (-0.5, -0.5).
 We intentionally set some of them to be slightly non-stationary to create dynamics.
-The default average regime length is 500.
+The regime length follows a geometric distribution, with a default average length is 500.

+In practice, financial markets often behave the same way.
+For example, through regime shifts such as bull and bear markets, where dynamics are stable within a regime but change abruptly when the regime shifts.
 The following plot shows the simulation results with regime changes.
 ![Showcase 1](plots/plot1.png)

 For an event at time $t$, we try to predict the return at time $t+1$ with the $q$ previous returns ($r_t, r_{t-1},...$).
 In this case, we set $q=4$.